Your doctor may recommend brain-imaging tests, such as MRI or CT scans, to rule out other possible causes for your headaches.

 If you have a history of primary cough headaches, your doctor may recommend that you take daily medication to help prevent or reduce the pain.

 - Indomethacin (Indocin, Tivorbex), an anti-inflammatory drug

-- Propranolol (Inderal, Innopran XL), a medication that relaxes blood vessels and reduces blood pressure
+- Propranolol (Inderal, Innopran XL, others), a medication that relaxes blood vessels and reduces blood pressure

-- Acetazolamide (Diamox), a diuretic that reduces the amount of spinal fluid, which can reduce the pressure inside the skull
+- Acetazolamide, a diuretic that reduces the amount of spinal fluid, which can reduce the pressure inside the skull

-Other medications used to treat primary cough headache include methysergide, naproxen (Naprosyn), ergonovine, intravenous dihydroergotamine (D.H.E.
+Other medications used to treat primary cough headache include naproxen (Naprelan, Naprosyn, others), ergonovine (Methergine), intravenous dihydroergotamine (D.H.E.
 45) and phenelzine (Nardil).

 Rarely, a spinal tap (lumbar puncture) may be recommended.
 With this procedure, the doctor removes some of the fluid that surrounds your brain and spinal cord.
-This may help reduce the pressure inside your skull that may be causing the headaches.
+It's not clearly understood why this helps cough headaches, but the procedure may reduce the pressure inside your skull that may be causing the headaches.

 Secondary cough headache